Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### As the Sprint Planning meeting progresses, the Development Team sees that the workload is greater than they can handle.
+### As the Sprint Planning meeting progresses, the Developers sees that the workload is greater than they can handle.
 Which two are valid actions? (choose two)

-- [ ] Recruit additional Development Team members before the work can begin.
+- [ ] Recruit additional Developers before the work can begin.
-- [x] The Development Team ensures that the Product Owner is aware, starts the Sprint, and monitors progress.
+- [x] The Developers ensures that the Product Owner is aware, starts the Sprint, and monitors progress.
 - [ ] Cancel the Sprint.
 - [x] Remove or change selected Product Backlog items.
-- [ ] The Development Team works overtime during this Sprint.
+- [ ] The Developers works overtime during this Sprint.

 **[⬆ Back to Top](#table-of-contents)**

-### Currently, your Development Teams are organized to address a single layer only (for example, front end, middle tier, back end, and interfaces).
+### Currently, your Developers are organized to address a single layer only (for example, front end, middle tier, back end, and interfaces).
 What are three things to consider when deciding to move away from such component teams toward feature teams? (choose three)

 - [ ] You cannot do Scrum without feature teams.
 - [x] Productivity may suffer when making this kind of move.